How Referrals work

-We accept referrals from any professional organisation working directly with families in the community, such as Head Teachers, Social Workers, Housing Officers, Womens Aid, Health Visitors and other agencies including West Lothian Council, Citizens Advice Bureau, Homestart and the Advice shop in Bathgate.
+We accept referrals from any professional organisation working directly with families in the community, such as Head Teachers, Social Workers, Housing Officers, Womens Aid, Health Visitors and other agencies including West Lothian Council The Advice Shop, Citizens Advice Bureau, and Home-Start.

 If you work for a professional organisation and you have identified a family who would benefit from our service, then contact us by email via your organisation’s email address address at email@example.com.